berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section09 Homework 1.md

 emulator, a method of interacting directly to the computer via text commands.
 It's sort of an "interpreter" for your entire computer.
-You can do useful things with xterm like navigate and manipulate the filesystem (think Windows Explorer), submit homework (what we're doing now), and start the Scheme interpreter (via stk)!
+You can do useful things with xterm like navigate and manipulate the filesystem (think Windows Explorer), submit homework (what we're doing now), and start the Racket interpreter (via racket)!

 Let's submit an assignment.
 This requires the following steps: